-Figure 12: IASI L1 data quality orbit average (% of bad by PN at upper plot and % of good by PN and SB at lower plot)
+Figure 12: IASI L1 data quality orbit average (% of bad by PN)

-One should note that, over the period covered by the present document, the averaged data rejection ratio is less than 1%. (see 4.3.1 for peak observed on 05/11/2013)
+One should note that, over the period covered by the present document, the averaged data rejection ratio is less than 1%.
+We clearly see that data quality is better on the bands B1 and B2 in comparison to band B3 (which is the most affected by spikes).